jefferyq2/ae5-rstudio/TOOLS.md

      ...
 ```

-Once you have finished saved the changes to your ConfigMap, restart both
+Once you have saved the changes to your ConfigMap, restart both the
-your workspace and deploy pods so that the changes take effect.
-Some notes:
+`workspace` and `deploy` pods so that the changes take effect.
+Some additional notes:

 * You can make this change even if your tools volume is different than
   your projects, environments, and/or gallery volume.